Rava Vada Recipe (Instant Suji Vada)

 3. Add 2 tbsp water.
 Do not add more.

 4. Mix it well.
 The mixture must not be soggy.
+The dough must be moist, if it is dry sprinkle some water.
 Allow to soak for 10 to 15 mins.
-While the suji rests, chop the onions, green chilies, curry & coriander leaves.
-The dough must be moist, if it is dry sprinkle some water.
+While the suji rests, chop 1 small onion (¼ cup chopped), 2 chopped green chilies, 1 sprig chopped curry & 2 sprigs chopped coriander leaves.

 6. Add onions, green chilies and curry leaves.